uniflare/skbtforarma/NoGui/README.txt

 ==================
 New custom process feature!
 Have a look near the end of the config file for a new section!
 Just follow the same format for new processes.
+And fix for closing Error dialogs on crash.

 ==================
 == NEW CHANGES  ==